 At that time, Moses was prolonging his prayer.
 The Holy One, Blessed be He, said to him: My beloved ones are drowning in the sea and you prolong your prayer to me?
 Moses said before Him: Master of the Universe, but what can I do?
 God said to him: “Speak to the children of Israel that they go forward.
 And you, lift up your rod and stretch out your hand” (Exodus 14:15–16).

 There are some of the many ways Jewish tradition (and beyond) teaches that thoughts and prayers should lead to action.
-Let me know in the comments if and how prayer and action are linked for you.
+Let me know in the comments (If reading this on the “What’s New” Blog, click on the title to get to a page where you can comment) if and how prayer and action are linked for you.

 Happy Earth Day! 🌎 This year Earth Day coincides with the Seventh Day of Passover, a holy day to commemorate the splitting of the Red (Reed) Sea during the Exodus from Egypt.

 I remember the first Earth Day in 1970, which was started to work for environmental change after 20 million people took to the streets in protest after a massive oil spill the year before.
 In 2009, the United Nations deemed it Mother Earth Day.

 Each year Earth Day.org has a special theme for the day: “This year, earthday.org has selected the theme, ‘Invest In Our Planet’.
 It explains, ‘This is the moment to change it all — the business climate, the political climate, and how we take action on climate.
 Now is the time for the unstoppable courage to preserve and protect our health, our families, our livelihoods… together, we must ‘Invest In Our Planet’.”
 (Source: The Indian Express).
 Science, government, education, business, and many other sectors must come together to heal our ecosystems.